StatProofBook/StatProofBook.github.io/contribute.md

 1. Login to GitHub and fork the [repository](https://github.com/StatProofBook/StatProofBook.github.io) belonging to this website.
 2. In the subfolder `P` (or `D`), duplicate the file `-temp-.md` and rename it to `[shortcut].md` where `[shortcut]` is [an abbreviation of your proof (or definition)](https://github.com/StatProofBook/StatProofBook.github.io/wiki/Naming-Conventions).
-3. Now [rewrite this template](https://github.com/StatProofBook/StatProofBook.github.io/wiki/Template-Files) to become a proof (or definition) and [fill in the metadata](https://github.com/StatProofBook/StatProofBook.github.io/wiki/Metadata-Fields) in the header of that document (enclosed by "– – –").
+3. Now [rewrite this template](https://github.com/StatProofBook/StatProofBook.github.io/wiki/Template-Files) to become a proof (or definition) of your theorem and [fill in the metadata](https://github.com/StatProofBook/StatProofBook.github.io/wiki/Metadata-Fields) in the header of that document (enclosed by "– – –").
 4. Commit your changes and launch a pull request, e.g. using the subject `added "[shortcut]"`.

 * Optionally, you can also [update the index pages](https://github.com/StatProofBook/StatProofBook.github.io/wiki/Updating-the-Index-Pages) before committing your changes.